polarityio/haveibeenpwnd/README.md

 ## have i been pwned?
 Integration Options

 ### have i been pwned?
 URL

 Base URL for have i been pwned?, the default is https://haveibeenpwned.com.

 ### have i been pwned?
 API Key

 Valid API Key for have i been pwned?

+### Max Concurrent Search Requests

+Maximum number of concurrent search requests (defaults to 10).
+Integration must be restarted after changing this option.

+### Minimum Time Between Searches

+Minimum amount of time in milliseconds between each entity search (defaults to 25).
+Integration must be restarted after changing this option.

 ## Installation Instructions